datacarpentry/cloud-genomics/episodes/beta-06-single-analysis.md

 ls -l
 ```

-The results are presented in an HTML file, but we can only open HTML files in browser, so we need to transfer this data back to our local machine and open it in chrome or firefox or something.
+The results are presented in an HTML file, but HTML files can only be opended in a browser.
+We need to transfer this data to our local machine and open it in a browser, e.g. Chrome or Firefox.

-One way to do this is using the command line:
+One way to do this is by using the command line:

 ```bash
 # On your remote server, where is your data?